carljm/django-testing-slides/doctests/10_intro.md

 <!SLIDE incremental>

-# Now your examples are tested! #
+# Your examples are tested! #

-* Don't abuse this.
+* Please don't abuse this.

 * Keep them documentation first.